MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 Client to Server| Write and run script locally in R Client, pushing specific computations to a remote Machine Learning Server instance.
 You can shift calculations to systems with more powerful processing capabilities or database assets.|
 Server to Server | Push platform-specific computations to a server on a different platform.
 Supported platforms include SQL Server,  Hadoop (Spark or MapReduce).
 You can implement a distributed processing architecture: RxLocalSeq, RxSpark, RxInSqlServer. |

-## Compute context and distributed computing
+## Context and distributed computing

 Many analytical functions in **RevoScaleR**, **revoscalepy**, and **MicrosoftML** can execute in parallel.
 On a multi-core computer, such functions run multi-threaded.
 On a distributed platform like Hadoop, the functions distribute workload execution to all available cores and nodes.
 This capability translates into high-performance computing for predictive and statistical analysis of big data, and is a major motivation for pushing a compute context to a remote Hadoop cluster.